yomboprime/Rodon2018/doc/3_CPUBoard.md

 Where:

 - `<ip>` is the static IP address of CPUBoard in the network.
-- `<port>` is the application TCP port as defined in the CPUBrain configuration file (TODO link file doc).
+- `<port>` is the application TCP port as defined in the Neocortex configuration file (TODO link file doc).

 Example: `http://192.168.1.189:8090/public`